Hemant-Gupta1/PraisePlaza/README.md

 Languages used in this project include HTML, CSS , JavaScript, React

 ## Instructions to run
-Use npm start in testimonial-shower folder in terminal
+Run npm start in testimonial-shower folder in terminal